 |Picture by Alejandra Moral.
 Prep Anastasia Parquet.
 I told you, I am not skinny.

 From time to time, I meet up with friends and, inevitably, we talk about losing weight.
-Because women of all shape and age seem to be obsessed with their weight.
+Because women of all shapes and ages seem to be obsessed with their weight.
 Go figure.
 And when I dare say that I don’t really care about it, they reply:

 “- But it’s so easy for you, you are French.
 French women always stay slim.”